SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 Use non-printable ASCII characters as delimiter
 -------------------------------------------------------

-Any printable ASCII character can be used as the delimiter without special syntax.
+Any printable ASCII character can be used as the delimiter without special Syntax.

 Tab and newline can be specified by escaping them, for example ``\t`` or ``\n`` respectively.